ianeli1/discordjs-diy/README.md

 Simple Discord bots without much complex logic

-All you need to get started is install it using `npm install discord.js-diy` and import it into your project.
+All you need to get started is install it using `npm install discordjs-diy` and import it into your project.

 ```ts
 import { Bot } from "discordjs-diy";